bahrus/p-et-alia/README.md

 Another custom element, p-d-x, extends p-d and adds these additional features;

 1)  You can specify adding / removing a css class (untested).
-2)  You can specify a nested path that needs setting (tested).
+2)  You can specify a nested path that needs setting.
-3)  You can  specify multiple properties that need setting on the same element, more compactly (tested).
+3)  ~~You can  specify multiple properties that need setting on the same element, more compactly.~~
 4)  You can observe attribute changes, in lieu of listening for an event (tested).
 5)  You can copy all properties of the source to the target if you specify to="{.:.}" (partly tested).
 6)  For attribute val, more extended expressions are allowed using notation:  a.b.c.fn(param1,param2).d.  fn is a name of a function, and the values inside the paranthesis are converted to strings.
 E.g.